H3llKa1ser/SOC-Assistant-Guide/Theory/Threat Modelling.md

 ### A series of steps to ultimately improve the security of a system.

-### Therat modelling is about identifying risk and essentially boils down to:
+### Threat modelling is about identifying risk and essentially boils down to:

 #### 1) Identifying what systems and applications need to be secured and what function they serve in the environment